Ashfaaq98/Ashfaaq98/README.md

 - 👋 Hi, I’m Ashfaaq
-- 👀 I’m interested in Cyber Security, Ariticial Intelligence, Digital Forensics and Penetration Testing.
+- 👀 I’m interested in Cyber Security and Ariticial Intelligence.
 - 🌱 I’m currently working on projects related to AI and Cyber security
 - 📫 You can reach out to me on Twitter ...  @TaprobaneLinux